BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="acceleration-accelerometer-confirmation"></a> Acceleration with Accelerometer Confirmation

-An acceleration event is generated if the vehicle's acceleration is greater than or equal to the device's configured `maxAcceleration` value and the vehicle's speed is greater than or equal to the configured `thresholdValue`.
-The acceleration event ends when the vehicle's acceleration falls below the configured `maxAcceleration` value.
+An acceleration event is generated if the vehicle's acceleration is greater than or equal to the device's configured `thresholdValue`.
+The acceleration event ends when the vehicle's acceleration falls below the configured `thresholdValue`.
+This event differs from the Acceleration Event only in the type, which says that the device's accelerometer has confirmed its veracity.

 The difference between this type and the type above is the confirmation of the device's accelerometer sensor.